 In Croatia, EU digital COVID vaccination certificate is not issued for CVnCoV vaccines manufactured by Curevac AG and Inactivated SARS-CoV-2 (Vero Cell) manufactured by Sinopharm Weiqida Europe Pharmaceutical s.r.o. .

 The EU Digital COVID Certificate includes general information such as your name, date of birth, certificate issue date, relevant information concerning your vaccination, testing and recovery, and a unique identifier.

 The certificate itself contains only a limited set of strictly necessary data.
 A Member State you visit may not retain such information.
 Only the information about the issuer and digital signer of the certificate will be checked for validation and authentication purposes.
 All health information remains stored in the Member State issuing the EU Digital COVID Certificate.

 The EU Digital COVID Certificate for recovery, vaccination and testing can also be issued to minors.

 Since February 1st 2022, Croatia has had new regulations for issuing EU digital COVID certificates that comply with the EU Regulation and Council Recommendation.

-If it has been less than 365 days since the last dosage in the series, a booster vaccination certificate will be issued.
+A booster vaccination certificate is issued from January 5, 2023 without a limitation period from the last dose in the series.
 Certificates are primariy issued to people who have received two doses of vaccine and a third or booster dose (3/3), to those who has recovered from COVID-19 and are then primary vaccinated with two doses and with a third dose (3/3), and for each additional vaccination, for example 4/4, etc.

 Booster after single vaccination dose (Janssen)